Readmikenow enjoys learning the history of many things. The beginning of companies, holidays, events, movies, people, and more interest him.

 Why Were Animals Sent to Space?

-There was a time when space exploration was in its infancy.
-There was so much unknown about traveling in space, it was considered unwise to send humans until more was known about it.
+When space exploration was in its infancy, there was so much unknown about traveling in space.
+As such, it was considered unwise to send humans into the cosmos.
 This is the reason animals and insects were sent into space before humans.

-They were used to test everything from the effects of microgravity to being weightless and more.
+Animals in space were used to test everything from the effects of microgravity to being weightless and more.
 A wide variety of non-human species have been sent into space.
 This includes insects, monkeys, dogs, tortoises, and others.
 Here's the untold story of these daring animals.

 Fruit-Flies in Space